 Lighting the Spark at Kepnock High

 I hope everyone could take something away or be inspired by the people in this program.
 The kids have had a wonderful opportunity to understand the skills involved to develop their own product and create a business.
+They completed the end of the program by hosting their own market stall, showcasing their products and culture to the school and community.
+They were very energetic and proud to show me their final products.

 The best part was that all business ideas centred around their First Nations identity, culture, symbolism and art, respectively.
 I wish I had this sort of opportunity in Kepnock State High School , thank you for making Bundaberg a better place for these First Nations kids!
 Other schools need to implement and create more opportunities for their students.